 In comes Sadio

 2016 – Winger Sadio Mané signed from Southampton for an initial £30m.
-He has proven an immediate success at Anfield, notching 59 times in 123 outings to date, including netting in the UEFA Champions League Final in Kiev as well as featuring as we claimed the trophy in Madrid a year later.
+He has proven an immediate success at Anfield, notching 78 times in 163 outings to date, including netting in the UEFA Champions League Final in Kiev as well as featuring as we claimed the trophy in Madrid a year later.
+He also played a vital role as we claimed our nineteenth League title this year.

 Abel in hot water